 Geo-Frolic Rock Form-ations

-Designers are mining geological matter for inspiration for product form.
-Grittier than the digitised sculpture and seeming organicism of ‘Blobitecture’ and wantonly surrendering to the distortion of minimalism’s clean lines, this form is an unexpected juxtaposition of the paleo-primitive with contemporary craftsmanship.
+Designers are mining geological matter for inspiration and product form.
+Grittier than the digitised sculpture and organicism of ‘Blobitecture,’ and wantonly surrendering to the distortion of minimalism’s clean lines, this new form is an unexpected juxtaposition of the paleo-primitive with contemporary craftsmanship.

 Less focused on the use of natural materials or sustainability, this ‘geo-frolic’ form has more in common with mimicry in its allusion to an excavated geology.
 It is man-made but decorated by an imagining of what the man-made might look like were it to be reclaimed by the wild, natural world.